Arch-777/Python/README.md

 # Python Repository

 You will find codes here for beginners.
-* EXP series are related to Practicals(Diploma level).
+* EXP series codes are related to Practicals(Diploma level).